blaqberry/TinyIB-Adminmenu/README.md

 TinyIB was not made by me and i am only making additions to it.

+# requirements
+well a webserver with tinyib-mappy 2012 and PHP 7.* or higher (lower versions prob work but i aint tested that yet)

 # login.php

 Login.php is a basic login prompt which leads to select.php.